St. Paul's in New Bremen holds a health fair with free massages, haircuts, and more

 What started as a shoe drive for the community turned into a full-blown health fair in New Bremen.

-The St. Paul United Church of Christ held their first ever health fair with the help from Grand Lake Health System.
+The St. Paul United Church of Christ held their first-ever health fair with help from Grand Lake Health System.
 Several vendors set up shop and most of the services were free.
 People even got to get free haircuts and back massages.
 Becky Erb Strang, the Senior Pastor at the church, says that they’re always looking for new ways to reach out to the wider community.

 “This is what we do," says Erb Strang.
 "We very much follow Matthew 25 to see Jesus in the hungry, in the thirsty, and everyone around us, so anything we can do to serve is good.”